 There’s no denying that magnified optics give a hunter a distinct advantage.
 Not only do optics simplify the aiming process and allow for greater infield accuracy, but their magnification also allows you much greater precision in a more reliable kill at range.

-That increase capability doesn’t come without sacrifice, parallax weight in bulk, and even the possibility of your sole aiming reference coming off zero or breaking in field.
+That increased capability doesn’t come without sacrifice, parallax weight in bulk, and even the possibility of your sole aiming reference coming off zero or breaking in the field.
 Optics have taken evolution over the years to mitigate most of these problems, but the argument still remains whether fixed or variable scopes are better for hunting.

 Variable Power Scopes

 Variable power scopes offer the biggest benefit of being you to tailor the amount of magnification you are viewing through your scope, to the shot you have at hand.
-Range does not always determine magnification.
+The range does not always determine magnification.
 It’s a common misconception that the further out you need to shoot, the more magnification you’re going to need.

 This normally holds true but for small game hunters, this advice can be a little off.
 No matter what range you are hunting them, ground squirrels are a small target.
-If you are hunting in the long range, 100 yards and on, you’re going to need as much magnification as a deer hunter who would be hunting at 5 to 700 yards.
+If you are hunting in the long-range, 100 yards and on, you’re going to need as much magnification as a deer hunter who would be hunting at 5 to 700 yards.

-Of course, if they target presents itself closer, or an animal that is much larger than you thought you would be hunting that day presents itself, having variable magnification allows you to tailor your scope to that particular shot.
+Of course, if the target presents itself closer, or an animal that is much larger than you thought you would be hunting that day presents itself, having variable magnification allows you to tailor your scope to that particular shot.

 Many deer and hogs have led to see another day as hunters walked into their stand with your crossbow scope set on high magnification, not being able to get off a shot fast enough on an animal that was bumped on the way into their stand.